-Recreation Management and Policy Major: Program and Event Management Option (B.S.)
+Recreation Management and Policy Major: Tourism and Event Management Option (B.S.)

-Recreation Management and Policy Major: Program and Event Management Option (B.S.)
+Recreation Management and Policy Major: Tourism and Event Management Option (B.S.)

-UNH Recreation Management and Policy Major Program and Event Management students at Gunstock Festival
+UNH Recreation Management and Policy Major Tourism and Event Management students at Gunstock Festival

 Download program sheet